 Mechai Viravaidya, en.wikipedia.org/wiki/Mechai_Viravaidya

-Uganda.
 In spite of a population policy, lack of funding is crippling family planning in Uganda.
-This article, (link below), by Eric Wakabi, paints a picture of contraceptive availability in Uganda which can only be described as atrocious.
+An article in the journal AllAfrica, by Eric Wakabi, paints a picture of contraceptive availability in Uganda which can only be described as atrocious.
 The article is titled ‘Uganda: Rampant Contraceptive Stock-Outs Frustrate Family Planning’, and reveals that at some health facilities have been out of pills for over a year.
 It was originally published in the Ugandan paper ‘The Observer’.

 Uganda’s current fertility is 5.9, and with the paucity of domestic funding for family planning information and services, it is little wonder that Uganda will be 10th largest contributor to population growth by 2050, adding 62 million to its current 40 million.